 Naturist Legacy's board of directors would like to humbly thank all those who lent so much of their time, talent and equipment to our good cause this fall.
 We could never have imagined that so much work could be done in so little time by just a handful of members.
 You have succeeded in preparing the way for our major construction program next spring, and we are so very grateful to have had such wonderful help.
 Thank you again!

-SOURCE: This article is from the November 18, 2010 Naturist Legacy News Update.
+SOURCE: This article was published in the November 18, 2010 Naturist Legacy News Update.
 I am the author.
 Check out the 2010 Photo Galleries to see what was accomplished during the first months of development at Naturist Legacy Park.